 I say that the ice cream truck that drives through our neighborhood is the “music truck.”
-It plays music for people to enjoy
+It plays music for people to enjoy during the summertime.

 When I don’t feel like playing with the toy that my toddler chooses, I tell her that it is out of batteries, even if the toy doesn’t take batteries.
 It works with TV shows, too.
 “Sorry, honey, Dora must need new batteries.
 We’ll check back later.”